jrpool/curriculum/phases/4/README.md

 ## Projects

-SEPs will choose the projects to be worked on.
+SEPs may choose the projects to be worked on, or may give you discretion to find projects fitting your interests and learning goals.
 These may be internally-developed tools, or external projects.

 Some examples of projects you may work on: